MicrosoftDocs/visualstudio-docs/mac/accessibility-macos.md

 # Accessibility features of macOS

-macOS is an accessible operating system and has a number of in-built features to assist users of varying abilities.
-These include a high contrast mode, keyboard navigation and VoiceOver; the macOS screen reader.
+macOS is an accessible operating system.
+It has a number of in-built features to assist users of varying abilities.
+These features include a high contrast mode, keyboard navigation, and VoiceOver; the macOS screen reader.

 ## Enabling accessibility features

 Visual Studio for Mac's support for assistive technologies is turned off by default.
-To enable it follow these steps:
+To enable accessibility support, follow these steps:

 1. Go to **Visual Studio (menu) > Preferences > Other > Accessibility**